yaml/yaml-spec/spec/1.2.2/spec.md

 powerful and reliable while simultaneously simplifying the development process for implementers.

-While this version of the specification is limiting itself to informational changes only, there is companion documentation intended to guide YAML framework implementers and YAML language users.
+While this revision of the specification is limiting itself to informational changes only, there is companion documentation intended to guide YAML framework implementers and YAML language users.
-This documentation can continue to evolve and expand continually between published versions of this specification.
+This documentation can continue to evolve and expand continually between published revisions of this specification.

 See: